vinitpatni/POI/README.md

 ## Load Balancer

 1. LB will act as reverse proxy between Packet Gateway service and car endpoints.
 It will load balance the request coming from car endpoints.
-In this manner we can maintain high availability of the can tolerate outage of instances of packet gateway service
+In this manner we can maintain high availability of the system and can tolerate outage of instances of packet gateway service

 ## Packet Handler Service